lit/lit.dev/packages/lit-dev-content/site/docs/tools/react.md

 #### Typescript

-Event callback types can be refined by type casting with `EventName`.
-The type cast helps `createComponent` correlate typed callbacks to property names in the event property map.
+Event callback types can be type casted using `EventName`.
+The type cast helps `createComponent` correlate a callback type to a property name in the event property map.

 Non-casted event names will fallback to an event type of `Event`.